AWS AppSync resolver mapping template reference for Lambda - AWS AppSync GraphQL

 Operation

-The Lambda data source lets you define two operations: Invoke and BatchInvoke.
+The Lambda data source lets you define two operations in the operation field: Invoke and BatchInvoke.
 The Invoke operation lets AWS AppSync know to call your Lambda function for every GraphQL field resolver.
 BatchInvoke instructs AWS AppSync to batch requests for the current GraphQL field.
+The operation field is required.

-For Invoke, the resolved request mapping template exactly matches the input payload of the Lambda function.
-So the following example template:
+For Invoke, the resolved request mapping template matches the input payload of the Lambda function.
+Let's modify the example above:

 { "version": "2018-05-29", "operation": "Invoke", "payload": { "arguments": $util.toJson($context.arguments) } }

-is resolved and passed to the Lambda function, as follows:
+This is resolved and passed to the Lambda function, which could look something like this:

 { "version": "2018-05-29", "operation": "Invoke", "payload": { "arguments": { "id": "postId1" } } }